 The EIB/Commission/Member States Taskforce will soon provide a list of viable investments of European significance that are currently not realised due to economic, regulatory or other obstacles, in particular identifying strategic investments with European value that could be undertaken in the short run.
 This list should exclude any project that does not match Europe's commitment to a sustainable and energy efficient economy or does not meet the principles set out above.
-Similarly, the EIB must support only sustainable projects, with an emphasis on renewable energy, infrastructure and energy efficiency projects, and climate change mitigation, while rapidly phasing out harmful and market distorting financial support which biases the energy mix.
+Similarly, the EIB must support only sustainable projects, with an emphasis on renewable energy, infrastructure and energy efficiency projects, and climate change mitigation, while rapidly phasing out harmful and market distorting support for nuclear and fossil energy technologies.